Coaches Blog

 How can we define the or ascertain the strength of a club?

 In the past, we looked at the strength of a club by the swimmers it attracted.
 Once those swimmers had retired or moved on, what was left in place?
-Mainly the weaker club swimmer who all had forgotten, and reained through loyality to the club who had developed and brought them through the system, but has now come into prominence and to a certain degree has to be relied upon to fill gaps left by the better athletes.
+Mainly the weaker club swimmer who all had forgotten, and retained through loyality to the club who had developed and brought them through the system, but has now come into prominence and to a certain degree has to be relied upon to fill gaps left by the better athletes.

 So, is it better to look at a clubs strength from what it attracts or should we define a clubs strength from what it is able to produce?